hakoerber/git-repo-manager/docs/src/forge_integration.md

 # Forge Integrations

-In addition to manging repositories locally, `grm` also integrates with source code hosting platforms.
+In addition to managing repositories locally, `grm` also integrates with source code hosting platforms.
 Right now, the following platforms are supported:

 * [GitHub](https://github.com/)
 * [GitLab](https://gitlab.com/)

 Imagine you are just starting out with `grm` and want to clone all your repositories from GitHub.
 This is as simple as:

 ```bash
 $ grm repos sync remote --provider github --owner --token-command "pass show github_grm_access_token" --path ~/projects
 ```

 You will end up with your projects cloned into `~/projects/{your_github_username}/`

 ## Authentication